-Please note that documents will not be returned - they become the property of the University of Victoria.
-Documentation from applicants who are rejected or do not do not take up an offer of admission will be kept on file for two years.
+Please note that documents will not be returned—they become the property of the University of Victoria.
+Documentation from applicants who are rejected or do not take up an offer of admission will be kept on file for two years.
 All documents are routinely verified.
 Evidence of falsified documents will result in applicants being banned from the university.
 Information on falsified documents is shared with the Association of Universities and Colleges of Canada.

-International Students - International students can expect to pay $2042.76 for full-time tuition each term.
+International Students - International students can expect to pay $2,211.16 for full-time tuition each term.
 In addition, there are various fees that are mandatory.
 Some are charged on a per-term basis (Graduate Students' Society, Athletics/Recreation, U-Pass Bus Pass), and some are charged once per year in September (GSS Extended Health Care Plan and Dental Care Plan).
-All international students recieve an addition award of $300 per term to make up for the increased international tuition rate.
+Most international students receive an addition award of $300 per term to make up for the increased international tuition rate.

-Please review the Graduate Student Handbook for a more detailed breakdown of fees and estimated cost-of-living in Victoria to help you plan your finances.
+Please review the Graduate Student Viewbook for a more detailed breakdown of fees and estimated cost-of-living in Victoria to help you plan your finances.

 A. All accepted students to the Physics and Astronomy Department are guaranteed funding.
-The minimum guaranteed funding level for MSc students is $22,000 and the minimum guaranteed funding level for PhD students is $23,000.
-The funding is composed of a combination of Teaching Assistant and Research Assistant positions, and Academic Income Supplement Awards.
+The minimum guaranteed funding level for MSc students is $22,300 and the minimum guaranteed funding level for PhD students is $23,300.
+The funding is composed of a combination of Teaching Assistant and Research Assistant positions, and Graduate Awards.
 This funding is guaranteed for the first 2 years for a student in an MSc program, up to 5 years beyond the BSc level for a student in a PhD program (including students who transfer from an MSc program at UVic), and for 4 years for a student who arrives at UVic with an MSc from another university.
-International students can expect to receive an additional award of $300 per term to compensate for the international tuition fee.
+Most international students can expect to receive an additional award of $300 per term to compensate for the international tuition fee.

 Please visit our Financial Support webpage for a full description of the funding that is available to you.